 Sadly Canva wasn’t around in those days so I had to make do with the back of a cereal packet…

-Like many female writers I am surrounded by cats most of the time.
+Like many writers I am surrounded by cats most of the time, not necessarily my own.
 I love listening to music, which often inspires my writing, and I love learning languages, which all get muddled in my head, and emerge in single mixed sentence in times of need, ie ‘Vielen dank, ich liebe bardzo molte bene este livres de Mysteriosa, dobranoc och ursäkta.’

 I have often tried writing other types of fiction and non-fiction, but I always get bored and throw in a murder, so I have given into my inner nature and now devote myself mainly to killing people.
 On the page, of course.